Best Electric Cars to Buy in 2026: Top 10 EVs Ranked by Range, Price & Charging

 Why it belongs here

-The EV2 hits the heart of the European market: practical size, modern design, and strong tech at a reasonable price.
+The EV2 hits the sweet spot of the European market: compact size, modern tech, and practical range at a price that undercuts many hybrids.

 Kia EV2